If selling to small businesses and startups is like finding needles in a haystack – you know a bigger haystack usually just means … more hay.

 The problem with selling to startups

-In 2009, just two years after DiscoverOrg was launched, a client contacted us with a request: “We love what you do in midmarket and enterprise companies, but need support for our small-business and start-up efforts, too.
-Can you help?”
+In 2009, just two years after DiscoverOrg was started, a client had a request: “We love the data that you have on enterprise companies.
+But we need support for our small business and startup campaigns, too.”

-Our customer sent us a list of 60,000 companies they wanted DiscoverOrg’s research team to profile.
+Our customer sent us a list of 60,000 companies they wanted DiscoverOrg’s research team to build out.
 It was a list they’d gotten from their CRM: a mix of contacts their sales reps had entered over the years, and contacts from other data providers and list vendors.

 - Multiple entries for franchise locations.
 For example, instead of listing Bob’s Burgers once, with headquarter information, they had hundreds of entries, one for each franchise location.
 Of course, few companies make purchasing decisions on a franchise level.
-The Outback Steakhouse in Houston, Texas isn’t making major tech purchases, that’s for sure!
+(The SouthPark Mall Cheesecake Factory in Charlotte, North Carolina isn’t making major tech purchases, that’s for sure!)

 - Start-ups that had failed quickly and were no longer in business.

-- Companies like Tom’s Auto Body Shop or Transformations Salon – too small to buy our client’s service (or any technology or service).
+- Mom-and-pop shops like Tom’s Auto Body Shop or Transformations Salon – too small to buy our client’s service (or any technology or service).

 - Companies that didn’t have IT departments at all, or who outsourced their IT needs.